mohamed001-eltonopy/terraform-prepation/README.md

         - When you define a module you can pass parameter as you want through "Inputs" , and you can access the output/results of the modules by "Outputs"
         - Once you create a module you should install it when you run terraform config file #terraform init

 How EKS Cluster is created using Terraform ?
-   1- we have controlplane"master node" that it managed by aws ....>> nothing you should to do 2- nce we have a master node we want to create "worker nodes" and connect these worker to master nodes to have a complete cluster and then deploy apps.
+    1- we have controlplane"master node" that it managed by aws ....>> nothing you should to do 2- nce we have a master node we want to create "worker nodes" and connect these worker to master nodes to have a complete cluster
+        and then deploy apps.
-   3- SO, you need to create a VPC Where the worker nodes will run That are "EC2 instances" you creat or using "node groups" that do some work for you
-         like install all necessary things on ec2 instances.
+    3- SO, you need to create a VPC Where the worker nodes will run That are "EC2 instances" you creat or using "node groups" that do some work for you like install all necessary things on ec2 instances.
-   4- You Always create a cluster in a specific region "ex: eu-west-3" that have multiple AZs which each of az has one worker node for High Availability
+    4- You Always create a cluster in a specific region "ex: eu-west-3" that have multiple AZs which each of az has one worker node for
-         And each AZ have (public subnet + private Subnet that have inside it worker nodes), you have 1 RouteTable for a VPC with Internet Gateway to connect to the Internet and allow traffic to/from vpc, And you have 1 RouteTable that routes the Internal traffic inside VPC. you have  another RouteTable for a VPC with "Nat Gateway" that allows workernodes to connect to master node as they exist in different vpc so they connect with each other through "Nat Gateway" not "Internet Gateway".
+         High Availability And each AZ have (public subnet + private Subnet that have inside it worker nodes), you have 1 RouteTable for a VPC with Internet Gateway to connect to the Internet and allow traffic to/from vpc, And you have 1 RouteTable that routes the
+        Internal traffic inside VPC. you have  another RouteTable for a VPC with "Nat Gateway" that allows workernodes to connect to master node as they exist in different vpc so they connect with each other through "Nat Gateway" not "Internet Gateway".
       - All private subnets associates with this "Nat Gateway" Routetable and All public subnets associates with this "Internet Gateway"

  Note:
-   - Each Subnet has "default NatGateWay" that you should enable it so it can route traffic inside subnet <enable_nat_gateway = true>, Also you should create a common NatGateway that will route all internal traffic for all all private subnets through Common NateGateway that you created.
+   - Each Subnet has "default NatGateWay" that you should enable it so it can route traffic inside subnet <enable_nat_gateway = true>, Also you should create a common NatGateway that will route all internal traffic for all all private subnets through Common
+     NateGateway that you created.
-   - when we create "LoadBalancer " in kubernetes that should be accessable from the internet but this (LB) is created inside private Subnet so it can't access directly from the Internet ,So Kubernetes provision "cloud native loadBalancer" in public Subnet to access (LB) in private Subnet.
+   - when we create "LoadBalancer " in kubernetes that should be accessable from the internet but this (LB) is created inside private
+     Subnet so it can't access directly from the Internet ,So Kubernetes provision "cloud native loadBalancer" in public Subnet to access (LB) in private Subnet.

    - When you define EKS Cluster you should to define which type of Worker Node you want to connect to ths cluster :
        A) Self Managed - EC2 Instances
        B) Semi Managed - NodeGroup
        C) Fargate

    - Once The EKS Cluster Is created it needs to authenticates with Mater Processes of kubernetes cluster so you need to configure the provider with the authentication and there's a lot of ways to do that.

   Connect To EKS Cluster using kubectl:
     - install (AWS CLI , kubectl , aws-iam-authenticator)
-    - generate config file of your kubbernetes cluster ....>> #aws eks update-kubeconfig  --name  <name-of-cluster>  --region <eks-region-you-defined>
+    - generate config file of your kubbernetes cluster ....>> #aws eks update-kubeconfig  --name  <name-of-cluster>  --region <eks- region-you-defined>
     - #kubectl get nodes